-According to the book Manufacturing Victims, the therapy industry operates under the same market economy as any other business: If the customer doesn't come back, it means you have failed.
-Thus, the ideal therapy is one that makes the patient dependent on the therapist rather than ready to move on with her life.
+According to the book Manufacturing Victims, the therapy industry operates under the same market economy as any other business: if the customer doesn't come back, it means you have failed.
+Thus, the ideal therapy is one that makes the patient dependent on the therapist rather than ready to move on with their life.

 As a trope, this comes to play in the form of therapists who encourage patients to get stuck in their problems, or even get worse, rather than to move on and improve their lives.

 Please note that those who make a living Manufacturing Victims are not necessarily malicious: they keep telling themselves that their method is popular because it works, when the grim reality is that it's popular because it gets people hooked on it.
 Regardless, a large majority of training for therapeutic work attempts to instill the idea that this trope is bad, as making the person dependent on therapy just replaces the old problem with a new one.
 Unfortunately, there's generally no good way for an outsider to tell the difference between the actual use of this trope and the existence of a hopeless case that keeps coming back despite lack of improvement.
 Also note that many psychiatric conditions like schizophrenia, bipolar disorder and clinical depression are chronic conditions that would legitimately require years of drug therapy, counseling, and passive monitoring.
 That doesn't even get into the many and varied controversies over addiction treatment and therapy, including whether 12 Steps, non-12-step abstinence programs, or managed substitution/use are the gold standard or are enabling addiction itself.
 Mental health issues and dealing with them are highly individualized and personal matters.